University of Birmingham: Other features

-In 1978, University station, on the Cross-City Line, was opened to serve the university and its hospital.
-It is the only university campus in mainland Britain with its own railway station. a new station is being constructed, adjacent to the existing facility.
-Nearby, the Steampipe Bridge, which was constructed in 2011, transports steam across the Cross-City Railway Line and Worcester & Birmingham Canal from the energy generation plant to the medical school as part of the university's sustainable energy strategy.
-Its laser-cut exterior is also a public art feature.

-Located within the Edgbaston site of the university is the Winterbourne Botanic Garden, a 24,000 square metre (258,000 square foot) Edwardian Arts and Crafts style garden.
-The large statue in the foreground was a gift to the university by its sculptor Sir Edward Paolozzi – the sculpture is named 'Faraday', and has an excerpt from the poem 'The Dry Salvages' by T. S. Eliot around its base.
+Located within the Edgbaston site of the university is the Winterbourne Botanic Garden, a 24,000-square-metre (258,000 square foot) Edwardian Arts and Crafts-style garden.
+The large statue in the foreground was a gift to the university by its sculptor Sir Edward Paolozzi – the sculpture is named "Faraday", and has an excerpt from the poem The Dry Salvages by T. S. Eliot around its base.

 The University of Birmingham operates the Lapworth Museum of Geology in the Aston Webb Building in Edgbaston.
 It is named after Charles Lapworth, a geologist who worked at Mason Science College.

 Since November 2007, the university has been holding a farmers' market on the campus.
 Birmingham is the first university in the country to have an accredited farmers' market.

 The considerable extent of the estate meant that by the end of the 1990s it was valued at £536 million.

 University of Birmingham marked its grand ending of Green Heart Project at the start of 2019.

+In 2021, the University opened a central-city meeting and conference site called The Exchange in the former Birmingham Municipal Bank in Centenary Square.